palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

 ### Compaction

 Cassandra stores its data in multiple SSTables which are periodically compacted together.
 Compactions can help to clear deleted data and reclaim disk space.
-This is when tombstones are resolved as well.
+This is when tombstones are reclaimed as well.

-When compacting SSTables together, if the most recent value is a tombstone then Cassandra needs to determine whether the tombstone can safely be dropped or not.
-This is based on the minimum write timestamp of SSTables not involved in the compaction.
-More precisely, droppable tombstones are tombstones where the deletion timestamp is less than the lowest timestamp of all other SSTables that include the partition being deleted (otherwise we may have live data that the tombstone was covering that now becomes readable).
+When compacting SSTables together, if the most recent value is a tombstone then Cassandra needs to determine whether the tombstone can safely be reclaimed or not.
+Cassandra has a first check based on the real-time age of the tombstone and `gc_grace_seconds`, which gives us some protection against zombie data when a failed node recovers.
+Assuming that check passes, we then look at the minimum write timestamp of SSTables not involved in the compaction.
+More precisely, reclaimable tombstones are tombstones where the deletion timestamp is less than the lowest timestamp of

+1. all other SSTables that include the partition being deleted, and
+2. any cells within the same partition in memtables

+Otherwise, we may have live data that the tombstone was covering suddenly become visible again.

-Since Atlas writes its sweep sentinels at timestamp `-1`, some SSTables will have a minimum timestamp of `-1` which may prevent compactions on subsets of SSTables from dropping many legitimately droppable tombstones.
+Since Atlas writes its sweep sentinels at timestamp `-1`, some SSTables or memtables will have a minimum timestamp of `-1` which may prevent compactions on subsets of SSTables from dropping many legitimately reclaimable tombstones.

 ## Decision

 Change the timestamps at which sweep sentinels, tombstones and range tombstones are written to be a fresh timestamp from the timestamp service.
-In the case of sentinels and tombstones, a single API call to add a set of garbage collection sentinels or delete a set of cells makes one call to the fresh timestamp service.
+In the case of sentinels and tombstones, a single API call to add a set of garbage collection sentinels or delete a set of cells makes one call for a fresh timestamp to the timestamp service.
 Cell write timestamps are unchanged (so a write at timestamp `TS` still receives a Cassandra timestamp of `TS`).
+Taking an RPC overhead here is fine, because these operations don't happen on critical path operations (i.e. they don't occur as part of normal client read/write transactions).

 The write pattern for the metadata table is unchanged (still uses wall-clock time).
 Some of this is because of a chicken and egg problem with embedded users of the timestamp service; additionally, there are existing CLIs that manipulate the metadata table but don't have ready access to a timestamp service.
+Also, these tables receive minimal writes and deletes compared to actual transactional data tables, and are thus less of a concern from a Cassandra strain/performance perspective.

 ### Proof of Correctness/Safety
 Recall the invariants we seek to preserve: